willnationsdev/deconstructing-godot/gdscript_to_cpp/episodes/episode_4.md

 // only x exists
 ```

-> Some edge cases don't require `{}`, but very bad practice.
+> Some edge cases don't require `{}`, but bad practice not to use them.

 ## Shadowing

 Redeclare a variable in a new scope.
-For scope duration, it "shadows" or hides the original.
+For scope duration, it "shadows" or hides the original symbol.

 Not supported in GDScript: